kaikw3/Course.Tracker/README.md

 certain faculty requirements.
 Overall, neatly seeing the courses you have taken allows for better organization of future courses and ensures that you maximize your degree.

+## User Stories

+- As a user, I want to be able to add a course to my course taken list
+- As a user, I want to be able to view the list of my courses in my courses taken list
+- As a user, I want to be able to remove a course from my course taken list
+- As a user, I want to be able to add the grade I got in a course